catherineellenhead/Coral-connectivity-in-IO/READ_ME.txt

 Particle_Polygon_Gernerator_script.m
 Particle_Combined_Input.csv

-#Model outputs and subsequent connectivity matrices are provided and organised into years.
+#The subsequent connectivity matrices are provided and organised into years.

-Location: Particle_tracking_outputs_and_scripts/TrackMPD_outputs/
 Location: Particle_tracking_outputs_and_scripts/connectivity_matrices/

 #Connectivity matrices were summarised for downstream analysis to produce: 1) overall means per year, 2) a mean for the total ten years and 3) for the connectivity in only negative IOD years using the below code: